mcidclan/cloud-of-voxels/README.md

 cloud-of-voxels
 ===============
-This is a basic Voxels to Pixels rendering project, using Ray Tracing through
+This is a basic Voxels to Pixels rendering (voxel rasterizer) project,

-an Octree.
-For each Pixel a Ray is generated, and will go through the Octree
+using Ray Tracing through an Octree.
+For each Pixel a Ray is generated,

-searching for the first Voxel on its path.
-When the Ray hits the Voxel, the
+and will go through the Octree searching for the first Voxel on its path.

-corresponding Pixel is drawn to the screen.
+When the Ray hits the Voxel, the corresponding Pixel is drawn to the screen.

 <br/>